I stood on an elevated platform surveying the panorama. Blue sea and skies. Carpets of wildflowers. Reddish bluffs. Fine, warm sand.

 Learn some moves from them, if you can stand the smell.

-Have you been to an elephant seal rookery?
+Have you been to an elephant seal vista point?
 Let me know in the comments section below.

 What hilarious creatures!
 I’ll have to pay them a visit the next time I’m in Cali, hopefully next year!
 They may be ugly and awkward, they are fierce creatures!